sdpython/mlprodict/_doc/sphinxdoc/source/tutorial/numpy_api_onnx.rst

 is to create an ONNX graph for every :epkg:`scikit-learn` model included in a pipeline.
 Every converter is a new implementation of methods `predict`, `predict_proba` or `transform` with :epkg:`ONNX Operators`.
-Every custom function is not supported.
+But that does not include custom function.
+Writing a converter can be quite verbose and requires to know the :epkg:`ONNX Operators`, similar to :epkg:`numpy` but not the same.

 The goal here is to make it easier for users and have their custom function converted in ONNX.
 Everybody playing with :epkg:`scikit-learn` knows :epkg:`numpy`